Denali: Climbing history

-The first ascent of the main summit of Denali came on June 7, 1913, by a party led by Hudson Stuck and Harry Karstens, along with Walter Harper and Robert Tatum.
-Karstens moved to Alaska in the gold rush of 1897, and in subsequent years became involved in a variety of endeavors beyond mining, including helping establish dog mushing routes to deliver mail across vast swathes of territory and supporting expeditions led by naturalist Charles Sheldon near the base of Denali.
+The first ascent of the main summit of Denali came on June 7, 1913, by a party directed by Hudson Stuck and Harry Karstens, along with Walter Harper and Robert Tatum.
+Karstens relocated to Alaska in the gold rush of 1897, and in subsequent years became involved in a variety of endeavors beyond mining, including helping establish dog mushing routes to deliver mail across vast swathes of territory and supporting expeditions led by naturalist Charles Sheldon near the base of Denali.
 Stuck was an English-born Episcopal priest who came to Alaska by chance.
 He became acclimated to the often harsh Alaskan environment because of his many travels between far-flung outposts within his district, climbing mountains as a hobby.
 At 21 years old, Harper was already known as a skilled and strong outdoorsman, the Alaska-born son of a Koyukon-Athabascan mother and Irish gold prospector father.
 Tatum, also 21 years old, was a theology student working at a Tanana mission, and the least experienced of the team.
 His primary responsibility on the trip was as a cook.

 The team approached the peak from the north via the Muldrow glacier and McGonagall pass.
 While ferrying loads up to a camp at around 10,800 ft, they suffered a setback when a stray match accidentally set fire to some supplies, including several tents.
 The prior year's earthquake had left what had previously been described by the Parker-Browne expedition as a gentle slope ascended in no more than three days as a dangerous, ice-strewn morass on a knife-edged ridge (later named Karstens ridge).
 It would take the team three weeks to cover the same ground, as Karstens and Harper laboriously cut steps into the ice.
 On May 30, the team, with the help of some good weather, ascended to a new high camp, situated at 17,500 ft in the Grand Basin between the north and south peaks.
 On June 7, the team made the summit attempt.
 Temperatures were below -20 °F at times.
 Every man, and particularly Stuck, suffered from altitude sickness.
 By midday, Harper became the first climber to reach the summit, followed seconds later by Tatum and Karstens.
 Stuck arrived last, falling unconscious on the summit.